HarperJ102986/Phase-3-Project/README.md

 - Gradient Boost Classifer
 Evaluated my models on the bases of recall and accuracy.
 Recall minimizes overfitting and False Negatives whihc is essential to understanding the data.

+## Evaluation:
+Looking for best recall which helps minimize false negatives in the model.
+DT: good accuracy but not so good recall
+KNN: Good precision but not so good recall
+RF: Good precision, accuracy and recall
+GB: Good precision and accuracy but not the best recall

-## Results and Reccommendations
+## Conclusion:
 The best model was the random forest classifier since it had the best recall and accuracy score using the given parameters.
 This model produced a 95% accuracy score along with a 73% recall value.
 4% were false negatives which was the lowest for all 4 models.

-## Future Investigations and Recommendations
+## Future Investigations and Recommendations:
 -Look into the major issues being reported to customer service to figure out the best way to correct those issues.
 -Investigate international plans since over 42% stay -Find out why the customers who utilize over 55 minutes per day discontinue the service.